yngvem/PDImaging/README.md

 5. Improve deconvolution framework.

 ### Long term todo list:
-1. Change C++ code to use templates so image bitrate is conserved
-2. Segmentation algorithms
+1. Segmentation algorithms
-3. 3D-Implementations of some algorithms
+2. 3D-Implementations of some algorithms
-4. Color implementations of algorithms
+3. Color implementations of algorithms
-5. Image inpainting (maybe)
+4. Image inpainting (maybe)

 ### Required python packages:
 I reccomend using an installation of the great Anaconda Python bundle, as that will have all required Python packages installed.
 If not, these are the packages this toolbox requires: